kenji-yt/HEAL/README.md

 The outputs will now be generated in a results directory within the HEAL directory.

+Sometimes the workflow might be interrupted during execution.
+If this occurs, you do not need to repeat every step.
+Simply fix the issue and run the snakemake command again.
+The analysis should resume where it left off.

 #### Settings:

 There are a number of settings you can modify for the HEAL analysis.
 - **BIN_SIZE**: The size of bins in base pairs on which you infer copy number.
 The default value is 10000.
 - **SOFT_CLIP**: If you wish to preserve reads that are softclipped in the bismark alignment, potentially to recover exact recombination breakpoints, you can do so by setting the config argument SOFT_CLIP to 'true' (set to 'False' by default).
 This will keep soft clipped reads in the alignment step.
 In our experience, these softclipped reads did not enable recovery of exact breakpoint.
 For DNA seq data, softclipped reads are always allowed by bwa-mem2.
 - **FILTER**: Whether of not to filter and trim the input reads using [fastp](https://github.com/OpenGene/fastp).
 You can set it to 'True', 'False' or to custom parameters to pass to fastp.
 Default value is 'True'.
 More details in the README of [snake-EAGLE-RC](https://github.com/kenji-yt/snake-EAGLE-RC).
-- **SAVE_HEALR_LISTS**: A boolean indicating if you wish to save the intermediate data of healr (healr formatted R-list as a directory).
-This is usefull if you want to manually explore the read counts (recommended) without having to run featureCounts again.
-Default is "True".

 So if you wish to run HEAL with 12 cores, 50kbp bins, soft-clipping allowed in bismark and no trimming and filtering:
 ```
 snakemake --use-conda --cores 12 --config INPUT_DIR='/path/to/WGBS' SOFT_CLIP='True' BIN_SIZE=50000 FILTER='False'
 ```

+You can also run the workflow only up until a specific point.
+For example, you might want to first check the quality of the raw reads and the effect of filtering (see details [here](https://github.com/kenji-yt/snake-EAGLE-RC?tab=readme-ov-file#quality-check--filtering)).
+This can be done by using the "--until" flag followed by the rule (name for snakemake analysis step) of your choice.
+For example, to run only until filtering you can pass "--until eagle_rc_fastp_se" or "eagle_rc_fast_pe" (depending on if your data is single-end (se) or paired-end (pe)).
+The "eagle_rc_" prefix is added to the snake-EAGLE-RC rule name because HEAL imports snake-EAGLE-RC as a module.
+For snake-GENESPACE the prefix is "genespace_".

+You might also run into memory issues with qualimap.
+You can manually provide it with more memory by passing the argument "--set-resources eagle_rc_qualimap:mem_mb=16000" (here setting 16000MB of memory to the each qualimap run).

 #### Bin Size

 If you realize that the bin size is not appropriate and want to try another value, you do not need to repeat all the GENESPACE, alignment and read classification steps.
 Simply move the reproducibility report and the healr directory out of the results.
 Then, run the snakemake command with the new BIN_SIZE value.